APS Leadership and core skills strategy 2012-13

 As the world changes, the APS must continue to evolve its practices to stay ahead of a changing world.
 The APS' strength as an institution and its ability to understand the nature of the challenges facing the nation, and respond quickly and effectively is fundamental to the success of our country and our society.
 To do this, the APS requires effective leaders and a highly capable workforce equipped to meet the challenges of the modern world, the changing nature of work and the increased expectations of citizens.

 This strategy was developed to respond to the changing requirements of the APS and enhance leadership development and core skills learning and development1 to position the APS to effectively respond to current and emerging challenges.

-The APSC established the Strategic Centre for Leadership, Learning and Development in July 2010 to address the leadership and core skills challenges outlined above and identified in Ahead of the Game: Blueprint for the Reform of Australian Government Administration.
-Funding for the implementation of the Strategic Centre for a period of five years (major review at three years) was subsequently provided via a Memorandum of Understanding (MOU) with agencies employing more than 200 staff under the Public Service Act 1999.
+The APSC established the Centre for Leadership and Learning in July 2010 to address the leadership and core skills challenges outlined above and identified in Ahead of the Game: Blueprint for the Reform of Australian Government Administration.
+Funding for the implementation of the Centre for Leadership and Learning for a period of five years (major review at three years) was subsequently provided via a Memorandum of Understanding (MOU) with agencies employing more than 200 staff under the Public Service Act 1999.